ishikota/PyPokerGUI/README.md

 ```

 Then you would see registration page on your browser.
 Please register yourself in the page and start the game like below demo.
+Enjoy poker!!

 **TODO demo gif to register and play game**